 Municipalities in Helsinki-Uusimaa are actively working to mitigate climate change.
 In many cases, climate action is integrated into broader sustainability efforts, such as environmental programmes or resource-wise strategies.
 The Municipal Climate Action page provides an overview of the goals, plans, and networks supporting climate work across the region’s municipalities.

 The project has received funding from the European Union’s regional and structural policy programme the Innovation and Skills in Finland 2021–2027.
-The funding authority is the Centre for Economic Development, Transport and the Environment for North Ostrobothnia.
+The funding authority is the Economic Development Centre of Northern Finland.